 Preservation for Transport, Storage and further Processing

-VINNAPAS® EP 724 is adequately preserved during transportation and storage if kept in the original, unopened containers.
+The product is adequately preserved during transportation and storage if kept in the original, unopened containers.
 However, if it is transferred to storage tanks, the dispersion should be protected against microbial attack by adding a suitable preservative package.
 Measures should also be taken to ensure cleanliness of the tanks and pipes.
 In unstirred tanks, a layer of preservative-containing water should be sprayed onto the surface of the dispersion to prevent the formation of unwanted skin and possible attack by microorganisms.
-The thickness of this water layer should be < 5 mm for low viscosity dispersions and up to 10–20 mm for high viscosity products.
-Proper procedures – periodic tank cleaning and sanitization – must be set up in order to prevent microbial attack.
+The thickness of this water layer should be < 5 mm for low viscosity dispersions and up to 10-20 mm for high viscosity products.
+Proper procedures - periodic tank cleaning and sanitization - must be set up in order to prevent microbial attack.
 Contact your biocide representative/supplier for further plant hygiene recommendations.
 Measures should be taken to ensure that only clean air enters the tank when the dispersion is removed.
 Finished products manufactured from polymer dispersions usually also require preservation.
 The type and scope of preservation will depend on the raw materials used and the anticipated sources of contamination.
 The compatibility with other components and the efficacy of the preservative should always be tested in the respective formulation.
 Preservative manufacturers will be able to advise you about the type and dosage of preservative required.
 If the product is stored for a longer period, stirring is recomended before use.